 - Infection of the abdomen caused by leaking bile filling the abdominal cavity.

-- Inflammation of the bile duct and surrounding tissue.
+- Inflammation of the bile duct, small intestine, and surrounding tissue.

 - Pancreatitis, which is an infection of the pancreas— the organ responsible for producing and releasing insulin into the blood so that the body can process sugar.